ovh/venom/README.md

   test: "{{.argv.argv1}}"
 ```

-To call a registered custom assertions, just use its registered name in the `assertions` array, like any built-in assertion keyword.
+To call a registered user assertions, just use its registered name in the `assertions` array, like any built-in assertion keyword.

 ```yml
 # test.yml